 - Use perturbation training.
 Now, perturbation training is teaching your body to resist the motion under unexpected disruptions.
 So as fun and as challenging as it may sound, my suggestion is you add that to your workout at a later stage after you establish the base balance and improved strength and a better connection between your brain and your muscles.
 Now, it can be quite challenging and is best done under the supervision of a professional to make sure you get the full benefit of that form of the training.

 Hopefully, these tips are helpful.
-A lot that goes into hypermobility training so if you’re still not sure about how to go about it, please Take a look at our video on ‘Training proved 2 out of 3 clients can improve their hypermobile joints in just a few sessions’ created by Monika Sikora
+A lot that goes into hypermobility training so if you’re still not sure about how to go about it please get in touch.

 If this article and video resonated with you then…